fl0a1e/simple_renderer/Readme.md

 ![Screenshot](http://i.imgur.com/MDo2rsy.jpg)

 ## Summary
-Glitter is a dead simple boilerplate for OpenGL, intended as a starting point for the tutorials on [learnopengl.com](http://www.learnopengl.com) and [open.gl](https://open.gl).
-Glitter compiles and statically links every required library, so you can jump right into doing what you probably want: how to get started with OpenGL.

 ## Getting Started
 Glitter has a single dependency: [cmake](http://www.cmake.org/download/), which is used to generate platform-specific makefiles or project files.
 Start by cloning this repository, making sure to pass the `--recursive` flag to grab all the dependencies.
 If you forgot, then you can `git submodule update --init` instead.